gabrielegigliotti/openmetro/README.md

 Browser issues
 ==============
-It does not work on Opera and it looks a bit weird in Chrome (labels are far away from the circles representing metro stations).
+It does not work on Opera and Safari (but next release, Safari 8, should implement the template tag and so it should start working fine).
+It looks a bit weird in Chrome (labels are far away from the circles representing metro stations).
 It looks fine on Firefox.

 Code issues
 ===========